TL;DR

 - Long emails — over 120 words signals you didn’t edit.
 Edit.

-- Following up with a “just bumping this” — write a new email with a new artifact (a result you ran, a question you refined).
+- Following up with “just bumping this” — write a new email with a new artifact (a result you ran, a question you refined).
+A fresh angle is what drives the follow-up reply lift; a bump is not.

 FAQ